cloudfoundry/bpm-release/docs/config.md

 ## Example `monit` Configuration

-Crucible still sits on top of `monit` as part of the current BOSH job API.
+bpm still sits on top of `monit` as part of the current BOSH job API.
 However, the contents of the `monit` file now become simpler and less variable.
 The amount of features used is minimized.
 BOSH would like to remove support for `monit` eventually and so reducing the exposed feature area will make this